George Van Tassel

 Historical marker near Integratron in Landers

 George Van Tassel started hosting group meditation in 1953 in a room underneath Giant Rock, excavated by Frank Critzer.
-That year, according to Van Tassel the occupant of a space ship from the planet Venus woke him up, invited him on board his space ship, and both verbally and telepathically gave him a technique for rejuvenating the human body.
+That year, according to Van Tassel, the occupant of a space ship from the planet Venus woke him up, invited him on board his space ship, and both verbally and telepathically gave him a technique for rejuvenating the human body.
 In 1954, Van Tassel and others began building what they called the "Integratron" to perform the rejuvenation.
-According to Van Tassel, the Integratron was to be a structure for scientific research into time, anti-gravity and at extending human life, built partially upon the research of Nikola Tesla and Georges Lakhovsky.
+According to Van Tassel, the Integratron was to be a structure for scientific research into time, anti-gravity and extending human life, built partially upon the research of Nikola Tesla and Georges Lakhovsky.
 Van Tassel described the Integratron as being created for scientific and spiritual research with the aim to recharge and rejuvenate people's cells, "a time machine for basic research on rejuvenation, anti-gravity and time travel".[3]
 The domed wood structure has a rotating metal apparatus on the outside he called an "electrostatic dirod".
 Van Tassel claimed it was made of non-ferromagnetic materials: wood, concrete, glass, and fibreglass, lacking even metal screws or nails.
 The Integratron was never fully completed due to Van Tassel's sudden death a few weeks before the official opening.
 In recent times some people who visit the unfinished Integratron claim to be rejuvenated by staying there, and experiencing "sound baths" inside.[4]

 Conventions and organizations

 Van Tassel was a classic 1950s contactee in the mold of George Adamski, Truman Bethurum, Daniel Fry, Orfeo Angelucci and many others.
-He hosted "The Giant Rock Spacecraft Convention" annually beside the Rock, from 1953 to 1978, which attracted at its peak in 1959 as many as 10,000 attendees.
+He hosted "The Giant Rock Interplanetary Spacecraft Convention" annually beside the Rock, from 1953 to 1971, which attracted at its peak in 1959 as many as 10,000 attendees.
 Guests trekked to the desert by car or landed airplanes on Van Tassel's small airstrip, called Giant Rock Airport.[3]

 Over the years, every famous contactee of the period appeared personally at these conventions, and many more not-so-famous ones.
 References often state that the first and most famous contactee, George Adamski, pointedly boycotted these conventions; however, Adamski did, in fact attend the third convention, held in 1955, where he gave a 35-minute lecture and was interviewed by Edward J. Ruppelt, once head of the Air Force Project Blue Book.
 It was apparently the only such convention Adamski ever attended.[3]